 There’s a two-tiered treatment component for residential rehab.
 You start with detoxification.
 The goal of the process is to end your physiological dependence on a substance.
 Until your body no longer signals you that you need a drug to survive, you can’t focus.

 Breaking the psychological addiction requires plenty of attention, so it’s important to deal with the physiological side first.
-Detox incorporates tapering, which gradually eases you off the substance.
+Detox incorporates suboxone tapering, which gradually eases you off the substance.
 You decide how fast or slow you want to go.
 Doing so ensures that you have a pain-free experience.

 Pharmacological support is part of the treatment.
 If you need it, addiction specialists will help you with the right set of medications.
 When you finish this phase of the treatment, you graduate to rehab.

-In rehab, you participate in a broad range of addiction treatment services.
+In rehab, you participate in a broad range of addiction treatment programs.
 Now, the focus shifts away from the physiological treatment to the psychological one.
 You need to make your mind realize that you can live just fine without the drugs.
 Therapists customize a treatment plan that might include:

 - Cognitive behavioral therapy as a means for recognizing and changing dysfunctional patterns in thinking and acting